6.5 PRC vs. 6.5 Creedmoor: 6.5mm Long Range Battle

 The biggest drawback of the 6.5 PRC is the availability and price of ammo and rifles.

-6.5 PRC ammo is difficult to find, and when you do find it, be prepared to fork over your paycheck, as it will likely cost you over $2 per trigger pull.
+6.5 PRC ammo is difficult to find – and when you do find it, be prepared to fork over your paycheck.
+It'll likely cost you more than $2 per trigger squeeze.

 As far as 6.5 PRC rifles go, they're not ridiculously priced.
 You can find Savage 110 Apex Hunter, Ruger American, and Weatherby Vanguard bolt-action rifles for well under $1,000.
-Or, if you'd like to step up to a Tikka T3X Lite or Christensen Arms Ridgeline, you can spend $1,500-$2,500 on a new rifle.
+If you'd like to step up to a Tikka T3X Lite or Christensen Arms Ridgeline, you can expect to spend $1,500 to $2,500.

-6.5 Creedmoor ammo is much easier to find and less expensive, though some of it, like Hornady Precision Hunter 143-grain ELD-X, will cost you nearly $2 per trigger pull as of this writing.
+6.5 Creedmoor ammo is much easier to find and less expensive, though some of it, like Hornady Precision Hunter 143 grain ELD-X, costa nearly $2 per round as of writing.

-The price of 6.5 CM rifles is nearly identical to 6.5 PRC rifles.
-You can spend as little as $600 on a Remington 700 or as much as you want on a custom 6.5 Creedmoor rifle.
+The prices of 6.5 CM rifles are nearly the same as prices of analogous 6.5 PRC rifles.
+You can spend as little as $600 on a Remington 700, or as much as you want on a custom 6.5 Creedmoor rifle.

-The 6.5 Creedmoor wins this section thanks to the abundance of ammo and lower prices compared to the 6.5 PRC.
+The 6.5 Creedmoor wins this section thanks to its abundance of ammo and lower prices.

 Reloading